christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   Introduction\
 1 Name and Title Meanings \
+2 Ancient Alias Names List \
-2 Julius Caesar aka Asander of Bosphorus \
+3 Julius Caesar aka Asander of Bosphorus \
-3 Rome on the Bosphorus?\
+4 Rome on the Bosphorus?\
-4 Flavian Dynasty\
+5 Flavian Dynasty\
-5 Julius Caesar was a Title \
+6 Julius Caesar was a Title \
-6 Esus the Celtic Deity \
+7 Esus the Celtic Deity \
-7 Subversion of the Imperial Cult\
+8 Subversion of the Imperial Cult\
   Conclusion

 _Appendix A: Alexander the Great_\